 “Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius—and a lot of courage—to move in the opposite direction.”E.F.
 Schumacher

 There are four steps to the Feynman Learning Technique, based on the method Richard Feynman originally used.
 We have adapted it slightly after reflecting on our own experiences using this process to learn.
 The steps are as follows:

 - Pretend to teach a concept you want to learn about to a student in the sixth grade.

 - Identify gaps in your explanation.
 Go back to the source material to better understand it.

 - Transmit (optional).

 Or, for a different angle on the Feynman Technique, you could place a rubber duck on your desk and try explaining the concept to it.
 Software engineers sometimes tackle debugging by explaining their code, line by line, to a rubber duck.
-The idea is that explaining something to a silly-looking inanimate object will force you to be as simple as possible.
+It sounds silly, but it’s a forcing function to make you walk through your thinking as simply as possible.

 When you write out an idea from start to finish in simple language that a child can understand, you force yourself to understand the concept at a deeper level and simplify relationships and connections between ideas.
 You can better explain the why behind your description of the what.

 Writing helps you think because it gives you nowhere to hide.